jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Good point : the history of commands is kept.

-If an ooRexx clause ends with "=" then the command line is transformed to display the result :
+If an ooRexx clause ends with "=" then the clause is transformed to display the result :
-'1+2=' becomes 'options "NOCOMMANDS"; 1+2 ;if var("result") then call dumpResult(result); options "COMMANDS"'
-'=' alone displays the current value of the variable RESULT.
+'1+2=' becomes 'options "NOCOMMANDS"; 1+2 ; call dumpResult; options "COMMANDS"' '=' alone displays the current value of the variable RESULT.